- AdventHealth University

 Chaplain Salary and Job Outlook

 Working in a spiritual care occupation can yield a variety of benefits.
-An average clergy or chaplain salary is around of $60,000 — according to the U.S. Bureau of Labor Statistics (BLS).
+An average clergy or chaplain salary is about $59,000, according to the most recent data from the U.S. Bureau of Labor Statistics (BLS).

-The individual role of a chaplain and where they work can affect salary levels.
-For example, chaplains who work in medical and surgical hospitals earn a median salary of $58,700, while those who are employed in home healthcare services earn approximately $56,290.
-States with the highest employment of professionals in this occupation include New York, California, Oregon, Texas, and Florida.
+An individual chaplain's role and workplace can affect salary levels.
+For example, chaplains who work in medical and surgical hospitals earn an average annual salary of $61,810, while those who are employed in home federal, state, and local government earn approximately $89,470.
+States with the highest employment of professionals in this occupation include New York, California, Oregon, Texas and Florida.

 Earn a Master of Science in Spiritual Care

-If you are interested in learning more about how to become a chaplain, explore how AdventHealth University’s Online Master of Science in Spiritual Care can prepare you for a rewarding career in the field in under three years.
+If you are interested in learning more about how to become a chaplain, explore how AdventHealth University’s Online Master of Science in Spiritual Care can prepare you for a rewarding career in the field in less than three years.
 In our program, you will learn how to:

 - Apply practical knowledge of different religions and approaches to spirituality throughout your career

-Now that you know how to become a chaplain, you’re ready to start your spiritual and healthcare journey.
-Earn your Master of Science in Spiritual Care from AdventHealth University and prepare for rewarding careers helping individuals deal with a broad range of religious and spiritual issues.
+Now that you know the steps needed to become a chaplain, you’re ready to start your spiritual and health care journey.
+Earn your Master of Science in Spiritual Care from AdventHealth University and prepare for rewarding careers helping individuals with a broad range of religious and spiritual needs.